 HabitatMap is an environmental technology non-profit building open-source, free, and low-cost environmental monitoring and data visualization solutions.
-Our tools empower organizations and citizen scientists to measure pollution and advocate for equitable solutions to environmental health issues.
+Our tools empower organizations and community scientists to measure pollution and advocate for equitable solutions to environmental health issues.
 We focus on low-income communities and communities of color living with disproportionate environmental burdens.

 We make technologies accessible so communities facing disproportionate environmental burdens can advocate for equity and improved quality of life.

 Michael Heimbinder is an information designer, community organizer, and educator.

 Since launching HabitatMap in 2006, he has worked with dozens of community-based organizations and schools to create planning and advocacy maps that publicize the issues they care about most.Learn More